Entanglement dynamics: Generalized master equation for uniformly accelerated two-level systems: Entanglement dynamics

 \subsection{Entanglement Harvesting}

 Another interesting phenomenon is the so called \textit{entanglement harvesting} \cite{martinmartinez-PhysRevD.92.064042}.
-This phenomenon occurs when a system is prepared in a separated state and, due to the interaction of the atoms with the field, an atomic entangled state is created.
-As discussed above, for a massless scalar field, the system is truly harvesting entanglement from the field only if the two-level systems are spacelike separated \cite{martinmartinez_prd21}.
-As we are dealing with two-level systems in different hyperbolas we can definitely assert that the entanglement that is being generated has to come from entanglement harvesting.
+This phenomenon occurs when a system is prepared in a separable state and, due to the interaction of the atoms with the field, an atomic entangled state is created.
+As discussed above, for a massless scalar field, the system is truly harvesting entanglement from the field only if the two-level systems are separated by a spacelike interval \cite{martinmartinez_prd21}.
+Recall that, in our system we have a pair of two-level systems traveling along different hyperbole, i.e, with different proper accelerations, but along lines of constant Rindler time.
+Hence they are indeed separated by a spacelike distance.
+In this scenario we can definitely assert that the entanglement that is being generated has to come from entanglement harvesting.
 To study this phenomena within our formalism we prepare the two-level system in the $\ket{G}$ state or in the $\ket{E}$ state.
 We observe in Fig. \ref{fig:ent_harv_g} that, for the initial state being $\ket{G}$, an entangled state can be created and the concurrence increases with the value of $\alpha_1$.
-One interesting result is that entanglement is only created by larger values of $\alpha_{2}$.
+One interesting result is that entanglement is only created by smaller values of $\alpha_{1}^{-1}$ compared with the previous case.
 If we employ the same configuration used in the discussion of the entanglement degradation, we cannot observe any entangled state being created, so $C[\rho(\tau)] = 0$ in this configuration.

 When setting the initial state to be $\ket{E}$, we obtain the results illustrated in Fig. \ref{fig:ent_harv_e}.
-Again, we observe that the entangled state is only created by significantly decreasing the acceleration of the second two-level system $\alpha_2^{-1}$.
+We observe that the entangled state is only created by significantly decreasing the acceleration of the second two-level system $\alpha_2^{-1}$.
 Moreover, the phenomenon of entanglement harvesting only occurs for small values of this acceleration.
 In this situation, we observe that we only have entangled states for $\alpha_2 \gg \alpha_1$ -- we observe that this entangled state has short lifetime.
-Furthermore, when we increase the value of $\alpha_{1}$, the associated entanglement decreases.
+Furthermore, when we increase the value of $\alpha_{1}$, the associated entanglement increases.
 It is important to emphasize that although $\alpha_2$ is the parameter that most assists the entanglement harvesting, this phenomenon only occurs for relatively high values for $\alpha_1$ as well.
 This difficulty in creating entangled state is in agreement with the results discussed in Ref.~\cite{hu2015}.